-We absolutely can!
+Yes, we absolutely can!
 We can tell you how to install acoustic panels.
 We hear from a lot of small business owners and homeowners interested in installing acoustical panels to improve the sound in their space and that is one of the first questions they ask.
 For jobs that require some labor power, we have an experienced installation team willing to travel to just about any location.

-Of course it’s great to have help if you’re treating an enormous gymnasium, but many of our clients choose to go the DIY route using our installation guides and videos.
+Of course, it’s great to have help if you’re treating an enormous gymnasium, but many of our clients choose to go the DIY route using our installation guides and videos.
 It is ridiculously easy to install acoustical wall panels.
 We’re talking a panel-a-minute easy (minus measuring and remeasuring for you careful types).

 There are two basic types of mounting hardware.